 An employee may elect to pay APCs to purchase any or all of the amount of pension ‘lost’ during the period of absence.
 If they elect to do so within 30 days of returning to work (or such longer period as the employer allows), the employer must pay 2/3rds of the cost of the APC (a Shared Cost APC).
 The employer is only required to pay for any individual period of absence up to 36 months, but not any period beyond that.

-If the member elects after the 30-day period (or such longer period as the employer allows), the cost of the APC contract will be at full cost to the employee.
+If the member elects after the 30-day period (or such longer period as the employer allows), the employee must pay the full cost of the contract.

-The cost of purchasing ‘lost’ pension for a period of absence beyond 36 months will be at full cost to the employee, unless the employer chooses to contribute towards the cost.
+The employee would pay the full cost of purchasing ‘lost’ pension for a period of absence beyond 36 months, unless the employer chooses to contribute towards the cost.

 The member can choose to pay APCs to buy back the pension ‘lost’ during the period of absence over a period of time or as a one-off lump sum.
 The member must pay by lump sum if the L G P S administering authority determines that payment by regular contributions would not be practicable.
 Members who are over their Normal Pension Age, or within a year of attaining their Normal Pension Age can only pay APCs by lump sum.

-The amount of ‘lost’ pension is calculated as 1/49th of the 'lost' pensionable pay for the period of unpaid leave if the person was in the main section during that period, or 1/98th of the 'lost' pensionable pay if they were in the 50/50.
+The amount of ‘lost’ pension is calculated as 1/49th of the 'lost' pensionable pay for the period of unpaid leave if the person was in the main section during that period, or 1/98th of the 'lost' pensionable pay if they were in the 50/50 section.
 A Scheme member can commence an APC or Shared Cost APC in this circumstance even if they are in the 50/50 section.

 Contributions are not compulsory for any period of authorised unpaid leave of absence.
 Instead, the member can choose whether or not to pay contributions to cover the pension ‘lost’ during the period of authorised unpaid leave of absence.

 There are no special rules governing jury service.
-In the 2014 Scheme, if a member is on jury service on no pay (ie authorised leave of absence) the rules above apply.
+In the 2014 Scheme, if a member is on jury service on no pay, the rules covering authorised leave of absence apply.

 To buy pension ‘lost’ during a trade dispute.
 Where an employee is absent due to a trade dispute, they may choose to buy extra pension to replace the amount of pension ‘lost’ during the period of the trade dispute.
 The amount of ‘lost’ pension is calculated as 1/49th of the pensionable pay 'lost' during the period of the trade dispute if the person was in the main section during that period, or 1/98th of the pensionable pay 'lost' if they were in the 50/50 section.
 An employee can commence an APC in this circumstance even if they are in the 50/50 section.